subdigital/blog/source/_posts/2013-08-15-the-ios-developers-toolbelt.markdown

 Of course you want to be able to see how much money you're making on your app, right?
 There are a few solutions for this, but here are a couple that work well:

 - [App Viz 2](http://www.ideaswarm.com/AppViz2.html) ($) - a really useful Mac app for tracking sales of your apps.
 You run it locally and it logs in and downloads your sales reports.
 - [App Annie](http://www.appannie.com/) - an online sales reporting tool.
-I'm less comfortable giving my credentials to iTunes to a 3rd party, but it does keep the reports up to date for you so you don't have to run an app locally.
+I'm less comfortable giving my credentials to iTunes to a 3rd party, but it does keep the reports up to date for you so you don't have to run an app locally.  *In the comments, Josh Brown suggests creating a different user for analytics in iTunes Connect, which is a really good idea.*

 ## Grab Bag